Short answer? Most kids don’t. Even picky ones.

 Vitamin D

-Low levels are common, especially in kids who:
+Low levels are common, especially in children who:

 -